Smiling and nodding (followed by more smiling and nodding).

 3. Write things down

-When you crystallize topics, deliverables, and outcomes in writing, something magical happens; massive accountability!
+When we crystallize topics, deliverables, and outcomes in writing, something magical happens; massive accountability!
 As GTD movement leader, David Allen, says “your mind is for having ideas, not holding them”.
 Yet despite our fast-paced lifestyles, the human tendency to forget, and the abundance of technologies available for us to recall information, we simply don’t write things down enough.

 (Note: in a pinch, writing things down in an email is better than nothing but best to use a more pervasive and collaborative forum like Google Docs, Evernote, or your CRM to ensure your note doesn’t end in email purgatory!).